containers/buildah/docs/buildah.1.md

 **--storage-opt** **value**

 Storage driver option, Default storage driver options are configured in /etc/containers/storage.conf (`$HOME/.config/containers/storage.conf` in rootless mode).
 The `STORAGE_OPTS` environment variable overrides the default.
 The --storage-opt specified options overrides all.

+**--transient-store** *bool-value*

+Store metadata about containers under the storage state directory (**--runroot**), with the intention that records about them will be removed when the system is rebooted.
+Additional garbage collection must still be performed at boot-time, so this option should remain disabled in most configurations. (default: false)

 **--userns-gid-map** *mapping*